acouvreur/sablier/docs/themes.md

 It will look recursively for themes with the `.html` extension.

 - You **cannot** load new themes added in the folder without restarting
-  - Why?
-Because we build a theme whitelist in order to prevent malicious payload crafting by using `theme=../../very_secret.txt`
 - You **can** modify the existing themes files

 ## Create a custom theme